trancio/vCardGenerator/README.md

 **Example 3**

 A more realistic example.
-Converts an example file to a vCard file.
+Converts an example csv file to a vCard file.

 ## Dependencies